Medicare Enrolled

 What this data tells you about Dr. Monical

-Dr. Mark Monical is a family medicine in Ocala, FL, with 19 years in practice.
+Dr. Mark Monical is a family medicine specialist in Ocala, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Monical performed 9,595 Medicare services across 3,574 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Monical received a total of $325 from 11 pharmaceutical and/or device companies across 23 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.